 It might be helpful to check the content of a register, for instance to verify that the programming was successful.
-The user must send the REGISTER READ command (0001), then the 4-bit address of the register being tested.
-The last 8 bits of the stream will be ignored.
+The user must send the REGISTER READ command: 0001, then the 4-bit address of the register under test.
+The last 8-bit of the stream will be ignored.
 The user can send for instance 0000 0000: